MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-archive-components.md

 | Cleanup Old Objects App URL | (Optional) A link to the Cleanup Old Objects canvas app included in this solution.
 To make cleanup easier, any communication about old objects that are no longer considered to be useful will include this link.
 More information: [Get an app URL from a production environment](faq.md#get-a-power-apps-url-from-a-production-environment) or [Get an app URL from a Teams environment](faq.md#add-apps-to-microsoft-teams) |
 | Flow Approvals URL | (Optional) A link to the Power Automate approval page for your CoE environment.
 To make cleanup easier, any communication about old objects that are no longer considered to be useful will include this link.
 To get the URL, go to flows.microsoft.com for your CoE environment > **Action Items** > **Approvals**.
 The URL will end in **approvals/received**. |

-## Exempt environments from the archive process
+## Exempt environments from the inactivity notifications process

-You might want to exempt some environments from the archive process—for example, dedicated environments that are already well-managed.
+You might want to exempt some environments from the inactivity notification process—for example, dedicated environments that are already well-managed.
 More information: [Establishing an environment strategy](/adoption/environment-strategy)

-You can exempt environments from the archive process by using the Power Platform Admin View app.
+You can exempt environments from the inactivity notification process by using the Power Platform Admin View app.

 ### Production environment